Incidental Take Notice For Racine County

-The presence of the state endangered Queensnake (Regina septemvittata) has been confirmed in the vicinity of the project site.
+The presence of the state endangered Queensnake is confirmed in the vicinity of the project site.
 DNR staff determined that the proposed project may result in the incidental taking of some snakes.

-The conservation measures to minimize the adverse effect on the endangered species will be incorporated into the proposed Incidental Take Authorization.
-Copies of the jeopardy assessment and background information on the Queensnake are available by searching the DNR website for incidental take public notice or upon request from Stacy Rowe.
+Conservation measures to minimize the adverse effect on the threatened and endangered species will be incorporated into the proposed Incidental Take Permit.
+Copies of the jeopardy assessment and background information on these species are available by visiting the DNR Incidental Take Public Notices webpage or upon request from DNR Conservation Biologist Stacy Rowe at 608-228-9796 or firstname.lastname@example.org.